 Diversity in spiritual paths is okay.
 One may start out in a narrow, sectarian tradition– and by following this path in depth, one’s spirituality may mature and come to be expressed in very open liberal ways.
 Conversely, one may start out exploring many different individualized spiritual paths– and as a result, come to settle in one particular way as the best for oneself.
 All paths have value because what is of value depends on time, place, and person.
 The word value is being used here not with regard to religious truth or teachings themselves but rather in how a person accesses, applies or expresses such truth or teachings.

 The point of this discussion is that it helps to examine the assumptions one has about the nature of spirituality and spiritual practice.
 Such examination is especially helpful when one is not making “progress” spiritually.
 When spiritual growth does take place, one’s assumptions about the whole process often undergo change too.
 In conclusion, whatever spiritual path you are on, keep your “beginner’s mind.”
 Don’t get overly attached to your answers and conclusions.
 At the same time, remember that no matter what happens, nothing is wasted.
 All your experiences have their place in your spiritual journey.
 Enjoy the journey itself; the journey is not just a means to get to a destination.
 Don’t ever think you have arrived; keep going, keep going…

 Just be sincere, and don’t forget to laugh.

-Here is a more formal daily practice for some who is looking for something a little more traditional.
+Here is a more formal daily practice for some who are looking for something a little more traditional.

 Copy and print the following Daily Observance for your personal use.
 Please read the suggested steps and modify them if needed.